Mother's Milk (album): Music

 "Higher Ground" became another song that helped the band achieve international success.
 Originally written and recorded in 1973 by R&B singer Stevie Wonder, the track was, according to Flea, a perfect cover for the band: "[...] the lyrics are great.
 Especially as far as the situation that the band has been in, as far as state of mind, for the past few months.
 That song is really about raising and uplifting yourself spiritually."
 Flea said the band covered the song to pay homage to Wonder and the important role he played in popular music.
 The cover begins with a funk bass-line, followed by multi-layered heavy metal guitar progressions and effects-treated vocals.
 "Higher Ground"'s chorus features backing vocals from an array of friends and engineers who worked on the record; the individuals' competence in singing was irrelevant to the band because they sought to achieve a sense of unity.
 Mother's Milk was composed of a variety of songs that expanded the Chili Peppers' repertoire.
-The instrumental "Pretty Little Ditty" was one of the few songs that featured no guitar layering; Apter notes that the song is "a dreamy, sweetly stoned instrumental featured deft picking and strumming from Frusciante, intertwined with blasts of trumpet from Flea."
+The instrumental "Pretty Little Ditty" was one of the few songs that featured no guitar layering; Apter notes that the song is "a dreamy, sweetly stoned instrumental" that "featured deft picking and strumming from Frusciante, intertwined with blasts of trumpet from Flea."
 The eclectic track was originally intended to be more than three minutes long, but was cut to just under two minutes before the album's release.
-The song "Punk Rock Classic" contains an improvisation of "Sweet Child o' Mine" by Guns N' Roses.
+The song "Punk Rock Classic" quotes the guitar riff of "Sweet Child o' Mine" by Guns N' Roses.
 "Taste the Pain" reflects a more meditative and melodic theme, similar to "Knock Me Down."
 Frusciante introduces psychedelic guitar progressions in the verse, while the lyrics touch on themes of love and loss.
 Other tracks such as "Stone Cold Bush" presented topics of prostitution while "Punk Rock Classic" was, in retrospect, an emulation of typical punk rock songs by Black Flag and The Germs—bands that were influential to the Chili Peppers.